tibs/markup-history/README.rst

   I also gave this version of the talk at work in May 2018.

 * The version presented at `PyCon UK 2017`_ can be found at tag pycon-uk-2017_.
-  You can see it on video_.
+  You can see it `as recorded at PyCon UK 2017`_.
 This version was 30 minutes long.

 * The earlier version given to CamPUG_ in `October 2017`_ can be found at tag campug-oct-2017_.
 It was about 45 minutes long.